ebarlas/openjdk-mail-search/README.md

 history for targeted lists.

 Searches are based on (1) exact-match for mail author name and email and (2) phrase-query for mail subject and body.
-All search results are organized by date.

-This leads to fast, predicatable results weighted by date, ascending or descending.
+This results in fast, predicatable search outcomes tailored for simple code-related queries.

 https://openjdk.barlasgarden.com